How Many Internal Links Per Page Are Best For SEO? (+Best Plugins)

 Hopefully, you now understand the importance of internal links and why they're crucial for your readers and SEO rankings.

-The right internal linking strategy will improve your search results and show Google that your website does the right things.
+The right internal linking strategy (and ongoing internal link audit) will improve your search results and show Google that your website does the right things.

 You can add internal links manually or by using a WordPress plugin.